 Rosenfeld, Michael J., Reuben J. Thomas, and Maja Falcon.
 (2011).
 How Couples Meet and Stay Together, Waves 1, 2, and 3: Public version 3.04 [Computer file].
 Stanford, CA: Stanford University Libraries.

 Rosenfeld, M. J. & Thomas R. J. (2012).
 Searching for a Mate: The Rise of the Internet as a social intermediary.
-American Sociological Review, 77(4), 523-547.Topics: Committed Relationships, Cohabitation & Marriage / Marriage History & Trends / Multicultural Families / Race, Ethnicity & Culture
+American Sociological Review, 77(4), 523-547.Topics: Different Types of Families & Relationships / Marriage History & Trends / Multicultural Families / Race, Ethnicity & Culture